Stress Free Travel - Yes please!

 6. Travel Insurance

 Often overlooked and probably the last thing on your mind when you are wanting to get onto the exciting stuff such as planning your trip.
-Although you certainly don’t plan for anything bad to happen while you are away, unless you have a crystal ball and can predict the future then you have no way of knowing, no matter how cautious you are.
+Although you certainly don’t plan for anything bad to happen while you are away, unless you have a crystal ball and can predict the future then you have no way of knowing.

 Make sure you read the small print to see what activities you are covered for.
 Lots of adventure, extreme or adrenalin sports aren’t included in the basic level packages.